SteveJustin1963/tec-FORTH/README.md

 # Iterate, new hypotheses or predictions

+Squeezing into ROM could lead to a mini Monitor (Hardy 2020)

-TEC-1D Upgrade for more ram and rom https://github.com/SteveJustin1963/TEC-1D
+Not enough RAM.
+TEC-1D upgrade for more ram and rom https://github.com/SteveJustin1963/TEC-1D

 Apply https://code2flow.com/ to code and add to manual